Bundt Cake History- How did a Gugelhopf become a Bundt?

 Tunnel of Fudge- The Cake that Lit the Fuse

-Every year since 1949, the Pillsbury Bake Off contest brought together women from all over the country to show off their stuff in the kitchen.
-In 1966, Ella Helfrich used a Bundt Pan to bake her ‘Tunnel of Fudge’ cake for the bake off.
+In 1966, the baking world started paying attention.
+In 1949 Pillsbury flour company launched a baking contest to celebrate their 80th Anniversary.
+The only rule, you must use Pillsbury All-Purpose flour.
+This contest was so successful they decided to hold it every year.
+The Pillsbury Bake Off contest brought together women from all over the country to show off their baking prowess in the kitchen.
+Then, in 1966, Ella Helfrich used a Bundt Pan to bake her ‘Tunnel of Fudge’ cake for the bake off.

 Within days, Nordic Ware was inundated with over 200,000 requests for the pan with the hole in the middle.
 Everyone wanted a Bundt Cake Pan.
 (Find the Tunnel of Fudge Cake Recipe here)